jeremymiller00/ProjectList/README.md

 # ProjectList
 A list and basic description of data science projects

+## Predicting Journal Scope for Manuscript Submissions
+Given a new manuscript submission to an academic journal, what is the probability of it passing first-line review?

 ## A/B Testing for Reviewer Connect Service
 Collect and analyze data from two versions of model to determine statistical differences in results